solent-eng/solent/README.md

 messages that pass between the nodes are generally an afterthought to the behaviour of the nodes themselves.
 As a result, most software is brittle.

-Solent has a different focus.
-Solent systems are defined in terms of their message schema.
-Nodes emerge as a consequence of the message schema.
-This leads to much better software, particularly at scale.

 "What is 'sequencer architecture' all about?"

 Once you have a system of a certain size, you will want to distribute it across server farms.
-Since we have defined the system in terms of messages, it is straightforward to move nodes off their local messaging groups (nearcasts) to network groups (broadcasts).
+Since we have defined the system in terms of messages, it is straightforward to move from local messaging groups (nearcasts) to network groups (broadcasts).

-But once we reach this scale, we will also want fault-tolerence.

-Key to this is to have ordered and reliable messaging.
+In order to be fault-tollerant and deterministic, we must have ordered and reliable messaging.
+The messages must be delivered in a deliberately-ordered sequence.
 Hence, sequencer architecture.

 "What are the advantages again?"